tgstern/side-by-side/README.md

 # Side by Side

 Parallel programs written in C and Python.
+Requires <cs50.h> header file.

 Cash finds the smallest number of coins that make up a given dollar amount.